 Experienced Users Only

-A note to newbies: Combining multiple wild edible plants into a single dish is an advanced art, first and foremost because you have to be experienced enough to have more than one foraged goodie ready to go at a time.
-The other reason, however, is that when you eat multiple wild edibles at one sitting, particularly ones with which you are unfamiliar, you have no way of knowing which plant is responsible for any effect you may feel.
+Combining multiple wild edible plants into a single dish is an advanced art.
+When you eat multiple wild edibles at one sitting, particularly ones with which you are unfamiliar, you have no way of knowing which plant is responsible for any effect you may feel.
 The safest bet is to familiarize yourself with each new plant individually before going gaga on a wild combo platter—which is why the above recipe is for experienced users only.